Jacob Wins by Losing

 Do you struggle with control issues?
 Are you always figuring out ways to fix things?
 Have you ever felt God battling with you for control?
-When we battle with God, we can only win when we are finally willing to lose.
+When we wrestle with God, we cannot win until we are willing to lose.
 He always knows what is best for us.